 The Great Ocean Road is hands down one of the most scenic coastal drives in the world.
 The iconic route stretches 243km from Torquay to Allensford in Australia, showing off some of Victoria’s most attractive and interesting natural tourist sites along the way, including incredible waterfalls.

-From Melbourne, the Great Ocean Road trip can be easily experienced over a weekend.
-Or, even better, enjoyed more slowly over three days and two nights.
+From Melbourne, a Great Ocean Road weekend trip is one of the best in Victoria.
+Or, even better if it’s enjoyed more slowly over three days and two nights.

-After visiting the Great Ocean Road for just a quick weekend, here is a guide to everything I know about this stunning world famous Aussie road trip.
+After visiting the Great Ocean Road for a quick weekend (and having regularly visited parts of it since), here is a guide to everything I know about this stunning world famous Aussie road trip.

 Where Should You Stay?

-Deciding on your accommodation along the Great Ocean Road (GOR) can be a bit of task when faced with so many interesting towns along the way.
+Deciding on your accommodation for your Great Ocean Road weekend trip can be a bit of task when faced with so many interesting towns along the way.
 Here is where I would suggest you stay for your one night:

 My Option: Lorne